Responsible Investing Approaches

 B: Business and financial considerations.
 What types of returns or performance targets does the investment hope or propose to achieve?
 These can be thought of broadly as the sorts of criteria a traditional investment manager would seek to identify.

 S: Social considerations.
-Does the investment aim or claim to have a positive social impact?
-If so, what is this impact and how can it be observed?
+Does the investment aim or claim to have a positive social influence?
+If so, what is this influence and how can it be observed?

 T: Transparency.
 Are any claims or aims observable and/or measureable?
 Can we understand how the investment is supposed to generate the target return?
 Is the company or fund open with investors and does it take their views on key issues into account?